-Democrats attempt to close in on $1.75 trillion spending plan as new political headaches loom
+Democrats announce deal on prescription drug pricing as another part of spending plan comes into focus

 “I’m negotiating in good faith,” a perturbed Manchin told reporters on Tuesday.
 Asked if it is reasonable for the House to vote this week, the senator replied: “The House can do whatever it wants to do … I think I was very clear yesterday.”

-A long and winding road still awaits Democrats as they labor to deliver on Biden’s vision, with a $3 trillion set of bills that aim to rethink broad swaths of the economy.
-The president personally has invested time and political capital into crafting proposals that can clear the narrowly divided House and Senate, a process that only has exposed the deep divisions among Democrats’ ranks — and the ever-worsening deficit of distrust among them.
+The president personally has invested time and political capital into crafting the $3 trillion set of bills that he wants to clear the narrowly divided House and Senate, a process that only has exposed the deep divisions among Democrats’ ranks — and the ever-worsening deficit of distrust among them.

 In recent days, the wrangling has taken on added electoral significance as well.
 The first test to the party’s central contention — that its political future rests on their ability to deliver transformational new spending — arrives Tuesday as Virginians head to the polls in what has become a bitter and close gubernatorial contest.
 Some Democrats see it as a bellwether for the Biden agenda, and others stress it speaks to the potential perils in Democrats’ continued delays.